Video to SRT Converter 2026: Best Tools to Export Video Transcripts as Subtitles

 • Lower accuracy than Whisper-based tools

-• Limited editing capabilities
+• Limited editing

 Sonix

-Best for: Professional teams needing automated workflows
+Best for: professional teams running automated workflows

-Pricing: Pay-per-minute or monthly subscription
+Pricing: pay-per-minute or monthly subscription

 Pros:

-• Enterprise-grade accuracy (99% on clear audio)
+• Enterprise accuracy (99% on clear audio)

 • API for automation